rage/cyber-security-base-19/data/module-2/part-4/finding.md

 black-box methodology as you give the application an input and watch what happens (fuzzers may also create valid inputs randomly).
-Fuzzers can be employed as black-, grey- or white-box testing, depending on the access to the target applications source code. you can get benefits from the source code as you can better design the fuzzed inputs.
+Fuzzers can be employed as black-, grey- or white-box testing, depending on the access to the target applications source code.
+You can get benefits from the source code as you can better design the fuzzed inputs.
 Fuzzing can be divided into two basic categories, to mutation and to generation based fuzzers.